OwerTheBlobfish/McButBad/README.md

   OR
   Open the index.html file.

-  Left click to do actions, press q to switch between place and destroy.
+  Left click to break, right click to place, press q to switch between fill and clear (Unfinished).
   This is free to use, have fun!

   All images sourced from the Minecraft Wiki (https://minecraft.fandom.com/wiki/List_of_block_textures)